floooh/oryol/doc/OVERVIEW.md

 requirements and which I already had experience with, even though cmake itself a complex beast.

-Managing dozens of build systems alone with cmake is not very comfortable, so (inspired by emscripten's emcc frontend python script) a python script 'oryol' exists, which calls cmake and over time had more comfort-commands added (like automatically setting up the Android and emscripten SDKs, deploying to mobile devices, asset
+Managing dozens of build configurations alone with cmake is not very comfortable, so (inspired by emscripten's emcc frontend python script) a python script 'oryol' exists, which calls cmake and over time had more comfort-commands added (like automatically setting up the Android and emscripten SDKs, deploying to mobile devices, asset